VamseeNY/CovaxTracker/README.md

 # CovaxTracker
-A bot that scans for vaccine availability in analytically targeted regions and sends notifications via telegram channels.
+A bot that scans for vaccine availability in strategically targeted regions and sends notifications via telegram channels.

 ## Libraries, Packages and technologies used
 Python, Selenium, Flask, HTML, CSS, and Heroku